davidkhala/fabric-common/README.md

 The /metrics endpoint allows operators to utilize Prometheus to pull operational metrics from peer and orderer nodes.
 - private data will automatic sync on new peer(process last for seconds)
 - migrate from kafka to etcdRaft, see [here](https://github.com/davidkhala/delphi-fabric/tree/release-1.4/test/migrate)
-## In progress
-- collectionConfig.memberOnlyRead is not implemented in sdk-node

 ## TODO
 - npm couchdb-dump in nodejs/couchdbDump.sh